top of page

 NeorahYah Germaine McGuffie

-The Eighth Day Similar to the Shabbats and the correct New Moons, the 8th Day is also consecrated and Set-Apart unto Yahuah.
+Similar to the Shabbats and the correct New Moons, the 8th Day is also consecrated and Set-Apart unto Yahuah.
 It represents the physical and spiritual relationship He desires to have with us, provided we meet certain purification standards, as we cannot come before Him in an 'unclean' state.
 Following is the Torah on how His created were to present themselves before him.
-The Physical Requirements of the 8th Day Leprosy In the bible, if a person found themselves
+Enjoying this?
+The full blog is available on Substack.
+Subscribe below to continue reading. on the 7th Day

 NeorahYah Germaine McGuffie